CristianFiguerolaVicedo/Inventory-back-end/README.md

 ﻿# Inventory App - Back-end

-## This is the front-end part of a whole inventory project.
-You can find the backend repository in this link: <https://github.com/CristianFiguerolaVicedo/Inventory-front-end>
+## This is the back-end part of a whole inventory project.
+You can find the front-end repository in this link: <https://github.com/CristianFiguerolaVicedo/Inventory-front-end>

 This app was made using `Java` for the backend with `Springboot` and `JavaScript` with `React` for the front-end